 - Falls are the number two cause of injuries to the spinal cord and traumatic brain injuries.

-An experienced personal injury attorney can help a slip and fall injury victim in several ways, including identifying liability type and insurance coverage, fully enumerating injury damages, and securing compensation by way of insurance claim, arbitration, settlement, or jury award.
+An experienced personal injury attorney can help a slip and fall victim in several ways, including identifying liability type and insurance coverage, exhaustively enumerating injury damages, and securing compensation through an insurance claim, arbitration, settlement, or jury award.

-The type of claim will generally be either a workers' compensation claim if the injury occurred while on-the-job or a premises liability claim when not on-the-job and visiting private or public premises.
-Sometimes both types of claims may be available, such as an on-the-job injury that occurred while working at a customer or client's premises.
+The type of claim will generally be a workers' compensation claim if the injury occurred while on-the-job or a premises liability claim when not on the job and when visiting private or public premises.
+Sometimes both types of claims may be available, such as an on-the-job injury while working at a customer or client's premises.

-Insurance coverage will be tied to the fall injury victim's employer when a workers' compensation claim is pursued, while premises liability injury claims are typically against the homeowner's insurance or general liability insurance policies of private individuals or business who own, manage, or operate the premises where the injury occurred.
+Insurance coverage will be tied to the fall injury victim's employer when a workers' compensation claim is pursued.
+In contrast, premises liability injury claims are typically against the homeowner's insurance or general liability insurance policies of private individuals or businesses who own, manage, or operate the premises where the injury occurred.

-The legal damages for which a slip and fall injury victim may be due compensation will typically include:
+The legal damages for which a slip and fall injury victim may be due compensation will typically include the following: